raspibolt/raspibolt/raspibolt_40_lnd.md

 Open a session with "admin".
 You must stop LiT with `lncli stop` then `sudo systemctl stop litd` before upgrading !

-Proceed as LND, but use the binaries of the LiT repo.
+Proceed as LND, but use the binaries of the LiT repo and **do not delete the LND macaroons**.
 Replace `wget https://github.com/lightningnetwork/lnd` by `wget https://github.com/lightninglabs/lightning-terminal` when downloading binaries and check signature as the "download" part of this guide.

 ---